Signs of low milk supply

 Sleepy babies, particularly sleepy newborns, do need to be proactively woken to stimulate milk supply.

-Sometimes I meet breastfeeding women who tell me that they have been encouraged to offer only one breast per feed, which is, in fact, a sure way of reducing your milk supply.
+Sometimes breastfeeding women say that they have been encouraged to offer only one breast per feed, which is, in fact, a sure way of reducing your milk supply.

 Offer both breasts per feed to give your body a chance to establish your milk supply.